Amazing Bushmills, Causeway Coast, County Antrim – 3 Top Attractions

 History

 In the 13th century, Richard Óg de Burgh, the 2nd Earl of Ulster, built the first castle at Dunluce.
 Historical resources first document the castle in 1513in the hands of the McQuillan family.
-The McQuillans were the Lords of Route beginning from the 13th century until they lost two major battles against the MacDonnells during the 16th century.
+The McQuillans were the Lords of Route from the 13th century until they lost two major battles against the MacDonnells during the 16th century.

 Situated one hundred feet above the ocean, Dunluce Castle was the seat of the chief of Clan MacDonnell of Antrim and the Clan MacDonald of Dunnyveg.
-In 1584, the Sorley Boy MacDonnell seized the Antrim Glens, swearing allegiance to Queen Elizabeth I and consequently his son Randal was made 1st Earl of Antrim by King James I.
+In 1584, the Sorley Boy MacDonnell seized the Antrim Glens, swearing allegiance to Queen Elizabeth I, and consequently, his son Randal was made 1st Earl of Antrim by King James I.

 The Importance of Dunluce Castle

 According to a widely known legend, when the kitchen collapsed, only a kitchen boy survived the crash, as he was sitting in the only corner of the kitchen that did not collapse.
-However, the kitchen is still intact and situated next to the manor house.
-You can still see the oven, fireplace, and entryways into it.
+However, the kitchen is still intact and next to the manor house.
+You can still see the oven, fireplace, and entryways in it.
 It wasn’t until sometime in the 18th century that the north wall of the castle building collapsed into the sea.

-Another legend involves the MacDonnells, who after their expulsion besieged the castle more than once until their forces climbed into the corner towers and hanged the English captain.
+Another legend involves the MacDonnells, who, after their expulsion, besieged the castle more than once until their forces climbed into the corner towers and hanged the English captain.
 His ghost is said to haunt a tower.

 More about Dunluce Castle